tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. hint::

-  * To cleanup your :file:`WAPTWUA` folder, you can remove unnecessary Windows updates.
-WAPT server will only re-download
-  * missing updates if hosts equipped with WAPT requests them.
+  To cleanup your :file:`WAPTWUA` folder, you can remove no longer needed Windows updates.
+WAPT server will only re-download deleted updates if one of the WAPT equipped hosts requests it;

 .. figure:: wapt-wua-windows-update-list.png
   :align: center